Involuta/Blazarang/README.md

 BS hits the ground and shatters into fragments, gold cables, and blood.
 Blaze hits the ground soon after her and destabilizes, sliding up right before her mangled remains.
 Destabilized, Blaze weakly crawls beside her pieces and lies down next to them, the crowd a muffled murmur in his ears.
 He lies down on his back and puts a hand over his stomach, staring at her pieces somewhat sadly for a while, then into the sky blankly.
 Blazar and the Creator of the Universe
+Start of Convo (Idea: this plays at the beginning of the game to explain the universe)
+Blaze: “Creator?”
+Creator: “Yeah, it’s me.”
+Blaze: “How did you create the universe?”
+Creator: “I opened up the universe simulation software on my computer, made a new project, aka, this universe, then I asked the AI copilot built into the software to make you guys.”
+Blaze: “The gods?”
+Creator: “Yup.
+You and the rest of the gods were AI generated.”
+Blaze: “Huh, so that’s all it took...Why did you create us?”
+Creator: *nervous blaughter* “I was wondering what I was going to tell you when you asked that question, but then I realized you’re not real and I don’t care about your feelings.
+The truth is, I just wanted to see you guys fight each other.
+There’s really nothing else to it.
+And I got what I came for, so…now, I guess…do whatever you want.”
+Random Convo
 Blaze: “Where did our languages come from?”
 Creator: “I had this universe use the same languages as my universe so I could understand what y’all are thinking and saying.
 I also gave you guys the same slang, just for fun.”
 Blaze: “...What’s your universe like, Creator?”